 OK, so users and developers cannot reliably detect tapjackers.
-Surely there must be something in the OS that helps defend users and developers against tapjacking, right?
+And Android 4.0.3 eliminates this attack vector.
+Surely, for previous versions of Android, there must be something in the OS that helps defend users and developers against tapjacking, right?